 Your relationship with your roommate(s) will impact your living experience and day-to-day life.
 Personal problems with a roommate can lead to unnecessary stress.
 Just because someone is your best friend does not mean they will be the best person to live with.

 When deciding who to live with it is important to have an open discussion to get any concerns out before a lease is signed.
 To help facilitate a respectful and harmonious living arrangement, roommates are expected to discuss and document some basic living agreements using a roommate agreement by the end of the second week after move-in.

 Residents must abide by the agreement unless it is revised and agreed upon by all roommates.
-Housing and Residence Life staff reserves the right to facilitate revisions of the agreements.
+Housing and Residence Education staff reserves the right to facilitate revisions of the agreements.
 Violations of this agreement may result in conduct action.

 Example Roommate Questions